wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 #### Step 2.4.4: Try out the web application

-To start the front-end application and send requests to the `readingList` REST API via it, follow the steps given below:
+To run the front-end application and send requests to the `readingList` REST API via it, follow the steps given below:

 !!! info
     To render the front-end application as a web application, you will be using the [Node Package Manager](https://www.npmjs.com) software.